Los Angeles Rent Control Checklist

 5. LAMC 161.352 – Effective January 1, 2022, owners of all buildings subject to inspection shall pay a regulatory fee per unit per year.
 This fee shall be known as the “Systematic Code Enforcement Program Fee“.
 LAMC 903.3.2 – The tenant may assert as an affirmative defense to any unlawful detainer action that the landlord has failed to pay required fees pursuant to this article.

-6. LAMC 151.11 – Refusal of Tenant Pay.
+6. LAMC 151.11 – Unlawful Increase of Rent.
 A tenant may refuse to pay any rent in excess of the maximum rent or maximum adjusted rent permitted pursuant to this chapter or regulations or orders adopted hereunder or as further permitted by this chapter or by ordinance.
-No unlawful increase of rent.
+Lawful rent increase chart.
+All rent increases are in accordance with the Los Angeles Housing Department.

 7. LAMC 151.06.2 – Interest on Security Deposit.
 A tenant is to be given the unpaid accrued interest on security deposit in the form of either a direct payment or a credit against rent.
 The landlord must choose between the two (2) methods of payment and must notify the tenant in writing of his/her choice.
 The landlord may choose to pay the accrued interest on a monthly or yearly basis.